bit-broker/website/content/en/docs/coordinator/access.md

 ```

 {{% alert color="primary" %}}
-It is expected that coordinator user will _securely_ distribute this consumer key to the user.
+It is expected that coordinator user will _securely_ distribute this consumer authorization token to the user.
 {{% /alert %}}

 ## Reissuing an Access